2025-2026

-Closing Ceremony: Takes place online on June 9, 2025
+Certificate Ceremony: Takes place on June 7, 2027

 Students applying for admission to our Screenwriting, Producing, Directing or Writing for Television programs will hear from us, either way, by email, within 20 business days after we have received their application regarding their admission status.